We Help Your Agency Reach New Heights

 Micro-planning and micromanagement are also not at all scalable.
 Someone at the company will have to spend every moment of the day going over the tiny details of what the team is doing.
 If you try to scale up, the team is either going to have to grow or to take on new duties — and either way, it’s just going to cause more work for everyone.

 To recap: Macro-planning is all about the bigger picture and the long-term vision.
-Micro-planning, however, is a surefire way to get bogged down in unnecessary details — meaning you might never achieve your end goal.
+Micro-planning, however, is a surefire way to get bogged down in unnecessary details—meaning you might never achieve your end goal.
+To learn more, download our guide on resource planning for agencies.

 Focusing on macro-planning is a much better idea for your agency as you strategize how to get the best results.
 By doing so, you can focus on the big picture and hit your target every time.